nlemanski/ABS_Honeybee_Foraging/README.md

-# ABS_Honeybee_Foraging
-Agent Based Simulation of Collective Foraging in Honeybees
+# Agent Based Simulation of Collective Foraging in Honeybees

 To examine how the spatial distribution of resources interacts with individual variation in behavior to shape collective foraging decisions, we developed a a spatially-explicit Agent-Based Model.
 This model is an extension of a previous model called ABBAS (Animal Behavior Based on Agents Simulations), the details of which can be found [here](https://github.com/thmosqueiro/ABBAS).